Skip to Content

 5. RESPONSIBILITIES FOR COLLECTING STUDENTS’ FINANCIAL OBLIGATIONS

 2. University departments that collect non-registration student fees and other financial charges have primary responsibility for the collection of such amounts.
 They should exercise diligence in their collection efforts, to minimize losses from unpaid obligations.
-Departments may request assistance from Student Business Services in collection of the debt such as a monetary hold on the student’s account and billing of the charge.
+Departments may request assistance from Student Business Services in collection of the debt, such as a monetary hold on the student’s account and billing of the charge.
 Once the charge is assessed on the student’s receivable account, payments must be made through Student Business Services.

 6. PROCEDURE FOR DISSEMINATION OF THIS POLICY

-7. REVIEWER OF THIS UPPS
+7. REVIEWERS OF THIS UPPS

 1. Reviewer of this UPPS includes the following: